Hormone

 Low Libido

-A significant drop in sexual desire, arousal, or satisfaction is commonly linked to declining testosterone — in both women and men — as well as to low oestrogen in women.
+A great reduction in sexual desire, arousal, or satisfaction is often associated with decreasing testosterone - in women and in men - and with low oestrogen in women.

 Unexplained Weight Gain

-Genitourinary syndrome of menopause (GSM) — including dryness, discomfort, urinary urgency, and recurrent infections — is directly attributable to oestrogen loss and highly treatable.
+Genitourinary syndrome of menopause (GSM) - development of vaginal dryness, pain, urinary fretfulness, and frequent infections - can be directly explained by oestrogen loss and is dramatically treatable.

-Hormone replacement therapy is not a single treatment — it encompasses a range of formulations, delivery methods, and hormone combinations.
-The right approach depends on your symptoms, health history, and personal preferences.
+Hormone replacement therapy is not one treatment - it involves a variety of formulations, modes of delivery, and combinations of hormones.
+The correct treatment varies with your symptoms, health history, and personal desires.

 Oestrogen Therapy